microsoft/pxt-microbit/docs/device/reactive.md

 Let’s go back to the `count button presses` function and revisit its execution based on what we have learned about the micro:bit scheduler.
 As detailed before, the function executes three steps to: (1) set up the event handler for each press of button A; (2) queue the forever loop to the run queue; (3) initialize the global variable `count` to zero.

 The function then ends execution and control passes back to the scheduler.
 Let’s assume the user has not pressed any buttons .
 The scheduler finds the `forever` loop in the run queue and passes control to it.
-The loop first calls `basic -> show number(0,150)`.
+The loop first calls `basic.showNumber(0,150)`.
 In the diagram below, we use “Show 0” to refer to the execution of this function:

 ![](/static/mb/device/reactive-3.png)

 While "Show 0" (the blue sequence) is running, periodic interrupts by the scheduler (every 6 milliseconds) poll for button presses and queue an event handler for each press of button A.  Let’s say that one button press takes place during this time, as shown above.
 This will cause an event handler (labelled “inc”) to be queued for later execution by the scheduler.
-Once the "Show 0" has completed, the loop then calls `basic -> pause(20)` to put the forever loop to sleep for 20 milliseconds and give the scheduler an opportunity to run any newly queued event handler.
+Once the "Show 0" has completed, the loop then calls `basic.pause(20)` to put the forever loop to sleep for 20 milliseconds and give the scheduler an opportunity to run any newly queued event handler.
 Control passes to the “inc” event handler which will increment the global variable `count` from 0 to 1 and then complete, returning control to the scheduler.
-At some point, the `forever` loop moves from the sleep queue to the run queue; the `forever` loop then will resume and call `basic -> show number(1,150)`.
+At some point, the `forever` loop moves from the sleep queue to the run queue; the `forever` loop then will resume and call `basic.showNumber(1,150)`.

 ## Final thoughts